Lsh0x/murmure-api/README.md

 # Murmure

-A privacy-first, open-source speech-to-text application that runs entirely on your machine, powered by a neural network via NVIDIA’s Parakeet model for fast, local transcription.
+A privacy-first, open-source speech-to-text application that runs entirely on your machine, powered by a neural network via NVIDIA's Parakeet model for fast, local transcription.
 Murmure turns your voice into text with no internet connection and zero data collection, and supports 25 European languages.

 Learn more on the on the [official website](https://murmure.al1x-ai.com/).

+> **Note**: This repository contains both the original Murmure desktop application and a standalone gRPC server implementation.
+The gRPC server allows you to run Murmure as a service that can be deployed locally or in the cloud (Docker, Kubernetes, AWS, etc.).
+For the original desktop application, see the [official Murmure repository](https://github.com/Kieirra/murmure).

 ![demo](public/murmure-screenshot-beautiful.png)